 Grace Arach.
 Kidnapped in 1996, released five years later, in 2001 "After beig abducted, an official requested me for his house.
 He treated me fine, but soon Otti Logoni (one of the boodest men in LRA) threatened me with his gun and forced me to go with him..
 I was only ten years old.
 "Grace managed to escape the LRA after walking for days to reach the border with Uganda.
 She enrolled in school, and after doing two years in one she finished her studies.
 Currently, Grace holds a degree in Social Work and collaborates with the NGO World Vision to reintegrate former child soldiers like herself.

-The war in northern Uganda began in 1986 and has been marked by the LRA's well-documented brutality against civilians, including the seizure of children to be used as fighters and sex slaves, and the widespread use of mutilation, cutting off the lips, ears, noses and limbs of victims.
-The violence has led to nearly two million people being displaced from their homes and being forced to live in refugee camps.
-Human rights groups have also reported war crimes by the government army, the Ugandan People's Defence Forces.
+The conflict in northern Uganda erupted in 1986 and has been characterized by the LRA's well-documented brutality against civilians.
+This brutality includes the abduction of children for use as fighters and sex slaves, as well as the widespread practice of mutilation, involving the severing of lips, ears, noses, and limbs of victims.
+As a result of this violence, nearly two million people have been displaced from their homes, compelled to seek refuge in camps.
+Additionally, human rights organizations have reported war crimes committed by the government army, the Ugandan People's Defence Forces.